warpstreamlabs/bento/resources/docker/schema_registry/README.md

 Schema Registry
 ===============

-This is a neat little example of using a schema registry service with Benthos.
+This is a neat little example of using a schema registry service with Bento.
 Both the Kafka implementation and the schema registry service are being handled with [Redpanda](https://vectorized.io/redpanda/).

 Video run through of this demo: [https://youtu.be/HzuqbNw-vMo](https://youtu.be/HzuqbNw-vMo) More information about schema registry service: [https://docs.confluent.io/platform/current/schema-registry/index.html](https://docs.confluent.io/platform/current/schema-registry/index.html)